tan-zhihao1/kickpi-book/rk356x-rk3588/en/02-Getting_Started_Guide/02-K1-Quick_Start_Guide.md

 The development board is equipped with 2 LEDs:

 The green LED is the power indicator, which is normally on when powered on.
 The blue LED is the system heartbeat indicator.
-If the heartbeat light flashes continuously, it indicates that the kernel is running normally.
+If the heartbeat LED indicator flashes continuously, it indicates that the kernel is running normally.
 Additionally, the system heartbeat indicator can be controlled for other functions as described below.

 ### **Power-On Steps**